LiFEDEVELOPMENT/LiFeBot.js/readme.md

 ## NodeJS

 - Go to the [NodeJS Website](https://nodejs.org/en/) and download the current version
-- Install the downloaded file
+- Install the downloaded file.
+This includes npm